kheya19367/Bollywood_Trends_Analysis/README.md

 ### Rationale and Model Choice

 - Initially, large language model APIs such as Groq and OpenAI were considered to better capture contextual nuance in longer plots.
-However, due to token size limitations and pricing constraints, they were not viable for a larger dataset (Espescially keepin in mind that the analysis should theoretically be abled to be carried out on movie subtitle files).
+However, due to token size limitations and pricing constraints, they were not viable for a larger dataset (especially keeping in mind that the analysis should theoretically be abled to be carried out on movie subtitle files).
 - Several Hugging Face models (`facebook/bart-large-mnli`, `roberta-large-mnli`) were also tested, but caused session crashes and memory overflow errors due to their size and the amount of data.
 - Ultimately, **`cross-encoder/nli-distilroberta-base`** was selected for its lightweight architecture, compatibility with CPU and GPU environments, and reliable zero-shot performance without requiring fine-tuning.